The Best $1250 Quiet Gaming PC Build – December 2022

 Want a high-powered Quiet Gaming PC Build that delivers an excellent gaming experience while running in near silence?
 Then the $1,250 Quiet Gaming PC Build is the system for you!
 Every component has been chosen to maximize performance in both games and applications, while minimizing noise.

-As for the other components, the Quiet Gaming PC Build is loaded up with 16GB of DDR4 RAM, a 1TB NVMe solid-state drive, a silent CPU cooler, and an efficient Gold-rated power supply.
-The icing on the cake is the be quiet!
-Pure Base 500 case, which will certainly live up to its name by keeping things quiet!
-We also list a few of our favorite accessories to complete the Quiet Gaming PC build, including a responsive keyboard, a great low-cost mouse, and an excellent 144Hz gaming monitor.
+As for the other components, the Quiet Gaming PC Build is loaded up with 16GB of DDR4-3200 RAM, a 1TB NVMe solid-state drive, a silent CPU cooler, and an efficient power supply.
+Bringing it all together is the stylish NZXT H510 tempered glass case.

 We update this build on a monthly basis to incorporate new product releases or major price adjustments, so check back often.
-Throughout our guides, we provide direct shopping links to Amazon, Newegg, or B&H for our readers in the US, and our Amazon links will auto-convert for readers in other countries, including Canada, the UK, and parts of the EU, with automatic substitutions made where necessary.
+Throughout our guides, we provide direct shopping links to Amazon for our readers in the US, which will auto-convert for readers in other countries, including Canada, the UK, and parts of the EU, with automatic substitutions made where necessary.
 Your use of these links helps keep this guide alive!

 The Pre-Built Option